-We all already know how essential protein is to the human body.
-It is a regular and consistent intake of protein that builds blocks for organs, muscles, skin, and even hormones in the body.
-Additionally, the human body also needs proteins to maintain and repair tissues and it also aids in muscle recovery, especially for athletes and those who have labor-intensive and strenuous hobbies and professions.
-Protein is important not just for physically active adults but is also essential for young children to have optimized growth.
-Some dieticians and fitness enthusiasts will also tell you that protein consumption can also help you lose weight and belly fat all the while as you increase your muscle mass and become stronger and fitter.
+We already know how essential protein is to the human body.
+Regular and consistent intake of protein helps build blocks for organs, muscles, skin, and even hormones.
+Additionally, the human body needs protein to maintain and repair tissues.
+Protein also aids in muscle recovery, especially for athletes and those who have labour-intensive and strenuous hobbies & professions.
+Protein is important not only for physically active adults but also for the growth of young children.
+Protein can help you to lose weight and belly fat.
+It can also help increase muscle mass, making you stronger and fitter.

-There is no one calculated template to understand what your protein needs are as an individual.
-Your daily protein needs can and will vary across several different factors and parameters such as your age, gender, weight, build, and of course your activity levels.
-The higher the levels the more the body needs protein replenishment.
+There is no standard template to understand the protein needs of an individual.
+Your daily protein needs will vary depending on several factors such as your age, gender, weight, build, and your activity levels.
+The higher the activity levels, the more protein your body needs.

-According to Blake Rasmussen, Ph.D., from the University of Texas who was speaking at a recent Food and Nutrition Conference and Expo in Nashville, the protein needs of a human body typically range from 55 to 100 grams per day for a 150-pound person.
+According to Blake Rasmussen, (PhD – University of Texas) speaking at a recent Food and Nutrition Conference and Expo in Nashville, “the protein needs of a human body typically range from 55 to 100 grams per day for a 150-pound person.”

-USDA Dietary Guidelines currently recommends protein intake to be 0.8 grams per kilogram of body weight, however, new research suggests that protein requirements are higher, especially for active young adults and older adults.
+USDA Dietary Guidelines currently recommends protein intake to be 0.8 grams per kilogram of body weight.
+However, new research suggests that protein requirements are higher, especially for active young and older adults.

-A study recently published in the American Journal of Clinical Nutrition indicates that while getting your intake calculation is necessary, it is also equally important to get the source and timing of the protein intake correct for maximum benefits and optimum results.
-The proper type and timing of protein-rich food consumption are vital for a good and strong muscle growth amongst other benefits.
+A recent study published in the American Journal of Clinical Nutrition indicates that while the protein intake calculation is necessary, it is equally important to get the source and timing of the protein intake right for maximum benefits.
+Consuming proper protein type at the right time will help boost muscle growth and provide other health benefits.

 Tofu, lentils, chickpeas, beans, green peas, spirulina, amaranth, quinoa, soy milk, oats and oatmeal, chia seeds, nuts, nut butter like almond, peanut, and pistachio, and almost all sorts of fruits and vegetables are all supposed to be valuable protein sources if you are following a vegan diet.
 Most people believe that meats and dairy are the highest forms of protein and hence vegan diets are severally devoid of this valuable nutrient.
 However, this is just simply not the case.
 Almost all the above foods are easily available with several different recipes to prepare them with proving that vegans can get their daily intake of protein just as easily and equally nutritionally as anyone else.